Constructing g-computation estimators: two case studies in selection bias

 Here, we consider methods to address selection bias as a case study of translating from identification results to estimation.
 Recent work has focused on clarifying the definition of selection bias \cite{Lu2022Toward,Lu2023Selection, Lu2024Evolution}, and provided graphical rules for addressing selection bias \cite{Kenah2023Potential,Mathur2024Simple}.
 However, these studies do not immediately provide corresponding estimators to recover treatment effects from selection bias.
-When faced with selection bias, epidemiologists may default to inverse probability weighting estimators, as they allow for one to independently model different sources of bias (e.g., inverse probability of treatment weights for confounding, inverse probability of censoring or sampling weights for different types of selection bias) \cite{Robins2000Marginal}.
-While inverse probability weighting provides a fairly general recipe, there are challenges to its application \cite{Zivich2025Estimating}.
-First, an epidemiologist must correctly specify each model used to construct inverse probability weights, which can be difficult as it requires sufficient but, oftentimes, distinct background knowledge for each source of bias.
-Second, the order in which different inverse probability weights are constructed can differ depending on the context \cite{Ross2021Reflection}.
-Third, inverse probability weighting estimators are generally less efficient (i.e., have larger variances and wider confidence intervals) relative to competing estimators \cite{Daniel2018Double}.
+When faced with selection bias, epidemiologists may default to inverse probability weighting (IPW) estimators, as they allow for one to independently model different sources of bias (e.g., inverse probability of treatment weights for confounding, inverse probability of censoring or sampling weights for different types of selection bias) \cite{Robins2000Marginal}.
+While IPW provides a fairly general recipe, there are can be challenges to its application \cite{Zivich2025Estimating}.
+First, an epidemiologist must correctly specify each IPW model, which can be difficult as it requires sufficient but, oftentimes, distinct background knowledge for each source of bias.
+Second, the order in which IPW models are constructed can differ depending on the context \cite{Ross2021Reflection}.
+Third, IPW estimators are generally less efficient (i.e., wider confidence intervals) relative to competing estimators \cite{Daniel2018Double}.
 These issues can be avoided by adopting outcome-model-based approaches (e.g., g-computation \cite{Snowden2011Implementation}), which only require correct specification of a model for the outcome process (avoiding separate models for each source of bias and concern over the ordering of estimation of different weights) and is generally more efficient \cite{Zivich2025Estimating, Chatton2020G}.
 However, g-computation may need to be adapted for certain selection bias mechanisms or under the joint occurrences of biases (e.g., confounding and selection bias) that lack a sufficient adjustment superset \cite{Zivich2022On,Breskin2018Practical}.
 Therefore, adaptations of the standard g-computation algorithm are needed for causal structures under these scenarios.